rotki/rotki/docs/usage_guide.rst

    :align: center

 Tracking accounts and balances
 **********************************

-To track blockchain accounts and balances and also FIAT balances you need to visit the "Accounts/balances" section from the left sidebar.
+To track blockchain accounts&balances and also FIAT balances you need to visit the "Accounts/balances" section from the left sidebar.

 Adding Fiat Balances